ckotzbauer/chekr/README.md

 To generate a report about the resource-consumption from pods you can use this subcommand.
 It queries the given Prometheus server
 (`--prometheus-url` is mandatory) and compares the `Requests`, `Limits` and `Usage` metrics for memory and cpu of the last **30 days**.
-To change the default namespace use global `-n` flag.
+To change the default namespace use global `-n` flag and for the count of days `-d`.
 You can filter by pod-selectors with `-l`.
-The `--timeout` duration applies to the
-Prometheus client.
+The `--timeout` duration applies to the Prometheus client.
+Stopped Pods are ignored automatically.

-[See used prometheus metrics](https://github.com/ckotzbauer/chekr/blob/master/pkg/resources/metrics.go)
+[See used prometheus metrics](https://github.com/ckotzbauer/chekr/blob/master/pkg/resources/metrics.go) **Note:** You can specify a URL to any Promtheus-API-compliant application.
+Mostly *[Thanos](https://thanos.io/)* is notable here.

 ```
 Analyze resource requests and limits of pods.